 A joyful celebration of Christmas, a time of coming together and giving thanks, this concert reveals the story of the nativity through successive pieces.

-Scheidt, Gabriele, Schütz and Bach are among the composers whose music tells the story.
+Scheidt, Gabrieli, Schütz and Bach are among the composers whose music tells the story.
 The final selections will be sung by choir members surrounding the cathedral nave, after which the audience will be invited to join in traditional Christmas carol singing.

 Come sing Part One and the Hallelujah Chorus of Handel’s Messiah with us!